joeytwiddle/significant-white-space/README.md

 -- "Why were curlies ever introduced in the first place?"

-- Meaningful indentation is very difficult for traditional compilers to parse.
+- Meaningful indentation is actually quite difficult for traditional compilers to parse.
 They can build syntax trees far more easily by parsing `{` and `}` tokens.
 Note that we are not demanding an overhaul of traditional parsers.
 As with Coffeescript, we are simply providing a preprocessor which introduces these tokens for the parser to consume.

 - Some people find curlies make it easier to see the structure of the code they are reading.
 That's fine, for them.